Category Archives: Main courses

 Paint the squash halves with honey, dust with smoked paprika and bake, uncovered, for another 20 minutes.

-Scatter feta cheese over the halves before serving.
+Scatter feta cheese over the halves for the last ten minutes in the oven, or just before serving.

 Masala oats